QuantEcon/lecture-python-programming/source/rst/python_oop.rst

 .. index::
     single: Object-Oriented Programming; Special Methods

-Python provides special methods with which some neat tricks can be performed.
+Python provides special methods that come in handy.

 For example, recall that lists and tuples have a notion of length and that this length can be queried via the ``len`` function